HugoJF/twitch-clip-downloader/README.md

 In order to maximize clip coverage, this tool will not allow Twitch API to report more then [500](https://github.com/HugoJF/twitch-clip-downloader/blob/master/src/lib/configs.ts#L5) clips in a single period.
 Pagination beyond this point is unreliable (caps around 1k clips but varies alot).
 To fix this, periods with more than 500 clips, will be split in [2](https://github.com/HugoJF/twitch-clip-downloader/blob/master/src/lib/utils.ts#L6), and the process will restart until a single period reports less than 500 clips.

+## State of the project

+This project is not abandoned but at the same time not being actively developed because of my time constraints.

+I realized the project grew beyond the scope of its name: a batch clip downloader, and figured I needed to re-organize everything into more manageable pieces.
+I'm still figuring out what the final plan of attack will be, for now this is what I'm planning:

+#### Export core functionalities into a separate package

+This is mostly done by now, but was needed to keep user stuff from developer stuff.
+This also allows me to focus on keeping the core functionalities up-to-date and frequently tested and also share the most important code between all the tools

+#### Make this project more usable

+Currently this tool will only download EVERYTHING from a channel, and this is not the most common use-case (even for me).
+I plan on adding things like: download single VOD/clip, download from list of URLs, filters, a better CLI, etc.

+#### A GUI version

+Since most users are scared of the CLI, I want to implement a GUI using Electron to this project more accessible and user-friendly.

+#### A VOD player

+This tool is also capable of downloading the entire VOD chat from Twitch, allowing a player to replay the entire chat just like you can for VODs that are still available.

+#### Proper documentation

+The ultimate plan is to turn the core functionalities package into the swiss-knife of tools for Twitch media related backups, allowing any developer to easily write their own backup/download tool without having to worry about requests, multiple connections, API auth, fetching VOD .m3u8 playlists, etc

 ## Dependencies
   - [NodeJS](https://nodejs.org/en/download/) - used to run this tool;
   - [Python](https://www.python.org/downloads/) - used to run `youtube-dl`;